mahbird/InkWeatherMini/README.md

 - rainlocation: Location of where the rainfall of last hour is displayed.
 Please refer to "locations.h" for the list of avaiable locations.

 - batterypin: assign the ADC pin to read battery voltage, simply comment// this line if not needed.
-You may also need to change the voltage to % level depending on the voltage divider and the type of battery you are using.
+You may also want to change the voltage to % level depending on the voltage divider and the type of battery you are using.

 **Display Configurations:**